-Visitor centre feasibility study – although information is available at a number of visitor attractions and accommodation units, there is currently no dedicated visitor centre serving rural Swansea.
-It has been felt for some time that a focal centre in rural Swansea is needed, particularly to serve visitors to Gower and members of the local community.
+Although information is available at a number of visitor attractions and accommodation units, there is currently no dedicated visitor centre serving rural Swansea.
+It has been felt for some time that a focal centre in rural Swansea is needed, particularly to serve visitors to Gower and members of the local community (a dual purpose hub).

-PSC carried out a comprehensive feasibility study to consider the potential for dedicated visitor facilities to support the tourism sector and wider rural economy.
+PSC carried out a comprehensive feasibility study to consider the potential for dedicated visitor facility to support the tourism sector and wider rural economy.

 The study involved: